dimakr169/dtest/README.md

 **Upon paper acceptance, we will release immediately:**
 - The full working pipeline, including:
   - a complete Conda environment specification,
-  - training scripts, full evaluation scripts
+  - training and inference scripts
 - The script used to generate the artificial dataset as described in the paper (along with the RIRs).

 ## Examples